 This week, we talked about essential oils for psoriasis and myrrh essential oil plays an enormous part in healing the skin.
 In my opinion, myrrh may be one of the most underappreciated essential oils there is.
 Everyone raves over frankincense, and rightly so, but I hardly ever hear anyone speak about myrrh.
-That must be a relatively new thing, because the ancients clearly loved it.
+That must be a relatively new thing because the ancients loved it.
 It appears in the Bible more times than any other plant.

 The Bitter Taste of Myrrh

-The phrase “The bitter taste of myrrh” comes about because the resin oozes from the bark of the tree, then hardens over time.
+The phrase “The bitter taste of myrrh” comes about because the resin oozes from the bark of the tree, and then hardens over time.
 For those lucky enough to have it close by, as it hardens it becomes chewy, and is used in traditional African medicine as a chewing gum to freshen breath and prevent tooth infections and decay.

 Myrrh has a delicious balsamic sweetness to it.
 A grounding base note that seems arcane.
 So thick, the tree makes it to repair the gash that has been made and to protect it against insect attack.
-This informs the greatest attribute of myrrh, how it repairs, protects, seals and guards against infection (Orchard, 2018)
+This informs the greatest attribute of myrrh, how it repairs, protects, seals, and guards against infection (Orchard, 2018)

 Myrrh Essential Oil For Skin Healing

 It is not just a skin healer, it is a skin knitter, tying together pieces of flesh that have undergone terrible injury.